robodylan/BF-Game-Engine/README.md

 7. "."
 Output the current byte to the screen (Not usually used in this case)

 8. "," Waits for next key typed into console and stores it into byte at pointer

+9.  "*" Used for drawing the current array to the screen